 Thoughts on the Future of Climate Finance and DeFi

 So far, we’ve only talked about the single use case of a public registry for carbon credits.
 We assumed that the Regen Network will become a place in which ecosystem players originate, buy, and sell such credits.
 Once such agreements are digitized and exist on Regen Network as NFTs, which is how this will technically work, there are many ways in which these tokenized agreements could become used in the digital economy.
 As an example, tokenized agreements could serve as collateral in decentralized financial applications giving them additional utility, and increasing the potential market and value capture for Regen as the originating chain.
 An example would be using natural capital assets as lower volatility collateral to borrow stablecoins against.
 The DeFi ecosystem will benefit in using real-world collateral since they may bring stability to a space that is currently dominated by highly correlated crypto-assets — a topic that another one of our supported networks, Centrifuge, is also working on by bridging trade and decentralized finance.

 The Regen Network and its ecosystem is equipped to have a huge impact on climate finance and defi — bridging worlds.
 We believe a public carbon credit registry that can ensure credits are actually serving their desired cause is a great start to foster permissionless innovation and will lay the foundation for many more use cases in the future.
-Regen Network mainnet is fast approaching.
+Regen Network mainnet is there and an liquidity and price discovery for REGEN tokens is coming soon!
 Make sure to follow the channels linked below to stay in the loop.